kevinLuan/json-schema-validator/README.md

 English | [简体中文](./README-zh_CN.md)

 ## Overview
-A data validation middleware based on JSON DSL (Domain-Specific Language).
-It provides developers with a powerful toolkit for defining and validating JSON data structures.
-This framework not only supports automatic code generation for any JSON format but also enables data validation and extraction based on schemas defined using the DSL.
+Data validation middleware based on JSON DSL implementation.
+It provides developers with a powerful set of tools for defining and validating data structures.

 ### Features
-1. Flexible DSL Definition: Allows users to describe complex JSON structures using a simple DSL syntax.
+* Flexible DSL definition: Allows users to describe complex JSON structures with simple DSL syntax.
-   Automatic Code Generation: Automatically generates Java classes from JSON schemas, reducing manual coding efforts.
+* Automatic code generation: Automatically generate Java classes from JSON schema, reducing manual coding effort.
-   Data Validation: Incorporates a rich set of built-in validation rules to ensure data conforms to expected formats.
+* Data Validation: Rich built-in validation rules ensure data is in the expected format.
-4. Data Extraction: Supports extracting specified fields from JSON documents, simplifying data processing workflows.
+* Data extraction: Supports the extraction of specified fields from JSON documents, simplifying the data processing flow.
-   This translation maintains the structure of the original list while accurately conveying the meaning of each feature in English.
-The technical terms and concepts are preserved to ensure clarity for an English-speaking technical audience.

 ### Installation
 To integrate TaskFlow into your Java project.